 Before, the Rapaport price list was only available to trade members.
 But, now you can buy one at 50$ from the Rapaport website.
 These price lists are updated weekly based on demand, supply & other factors.
 Don’t worry to buy a new price list every week as there are very few % changes or no changes.
 Or you can even simply comment below your diamond’s carat weight, color, clarity & shape.
 We don’t mind sharing the latest diamond price as per the RAPAPORT price list.

 How To Read Diamond Price List?

 So, above we have a sample copy of the Rapaport Price List.
 Let us learn how to read it.
 For eg, You have to check the price for 1.01 carat, H color, VS2 clarity stone.
 To know the diamond price you need to know 3 things.
 Weight, Color, & Clarity of diamond.

 As you can see on the above price list image there are different values for every diamond.
 Here we have 4 different carat weight segments which further can be read in a matrix.
 So, For 1.01 carat, we have to look at the 1.00-1.49 ct price segment.
 Then, check color & clarity verticality and horizontally within the matrix.

 All the values are in hundreds.
 So the price for 1.01 H VS2 is 6300 USD per carat.
-As this is an old price list just used for reference and example.
-The price per carat for 1.01 H VS2 is 7600 $ ar per Latest RAPAPORT price list
+This is an old price list just used for reference and example.
+The price per carat for 1.01 H VS2 is 7600 $ ar per the Latest RAPAPORT price list

 These are not standard prices for the diamond, It’s just a base price list.